How To Stop Your Dog From Excessive Licking

 We also provide dog training to help you get undesired behaviors under control, and there’s always our dog daycare that can help them relieve their boredom and anxiety amongst like-minded friends.

 We’d love to help your pup!
-Check out our website to schedule an appointment with one of our FIVE locations in the Harrisburg area.
+Check out our website to schedule an appointment with one of our six locations in the Harrisburg area.